Parkers145/resume/resume.md

 		- Achieved a 1.2% overall reduction in shrink in the Colorado Springs District of The Home Depot.

 	- **GUEST SERVICE TEAM LEADER | TARGET | JUN 2011 – MAY 2013|**
-		- Managed the front end operations of a target retail store including the registers, service desk and food service areas
+		- Managed the front end operations of a Target retail store including the registers, service desk and food service areas
 		- Responsible for the training and development of approximately 30 employees.